-On July 16, 2013, the MN PUC ordered the MN utilities to work with the Department to develop a scoping plan for the recommissioning and/or auditing of their facilities located in Minnesota.
+On July 16, 2013, the Commission ordered the Minnesota utilities to work with the Department to develop a scoping plan for the recommissioning and/or auditing of their facilities located in Minnesota.
 In 2015 the Company did not have any facilities that fell under the qualifications set forth by the Department.

-D. 2015 Financial Incentive
+D. 2015 Financial Incentives

-Based on achieved savings of 838,319 Dth, or 118 percent of our 2015 savings goal, and net benefits of over \$37.3 million, we propose a natural gas performance incentive of \$5,763,443.
-To calculate our proposed incentive, we applied the methodology approved by the Commission in Docket No. E,G999/CI-08-133 and filed in our 2015 incentive compliance filing.5 In that filing, we established the percent of net benefits to be awarded at each level of achievement.
-If approved, the financial incentive would be included in the Tracker and recovered through the 2016/2017 CIP Adjustment Factor.
-We provide our 2015 incentive calculation as pages 32 to 39 of Attachment A.
+Based on achieved CIP savings of over 500 GWh at the generator, or 114 percent of our 2015 CIP savings goal, and net benefits of approximately \$269 million, we propose a CIP electric performance incentive of \$43,277,219.
+If approved, the CIP financial incentives would be included in the electric CIP Tracker and recovered through the 2016/2017 CIP Adjustment Factor.

+To calculate our proposed CIP incentive, we applied the methodology approved and revised by the Commission in Docket No. E,G999/CI-08-133 and filed in our 2015 incentive compliance filing.
+In that filing, we established the percent of net benefits to be awarded at each level of achievement, and identified the third-party program that